cespinosad/cespinosad.github.io/content/authors/admin/_index.md

 ---

-My Research areas are Empiric Macroeconomics, International Trade and Production Networks
+My Research areas of interest are Empirical Macroeconomics, International Macroeconomics, Trade and Production Networks